-In order to import CAD models into EASE 5-FE the corresponding DWG files must comply with an import rule set.
+In order to import CAD models into EASE 5 the corresponding DWG files must comply with an import rule set.
 This rule set consists of some restrictions specifying how the model has to be drawn and which elements it has to be composed of in order to be properly supported by the EASE import module.

-In EASE 5-FE, the following CAD model base elements are supported by the import function:
+In EASE 5, the following CAD model base elements are supported by the import function:

 - 3D Polylines

 - 3D Faces

 - Polyface Meshes

+- 2D Polylines

+- LW Polylines

+- Arcs

+- Circles

+- Ellipses

-All three types of elements are converted to EASE faces.
+All of these types of elements are converted to EASE faces.
+All other elements are ignored.